A guide for registered readers

 Can I print out material that I have viewed?

-Printing will be monitored to ensure there are no contraventions of the copyright regulations.
+We monitor printing to ensure there are no contraventions of the copyright regulations.

 Can I save the material to a memory stick?